April 24, 2026

 Securing the right tenant is more important than ever, as Section 21 notices – also known as no-fault evictions – can no longer be served by landlords.

-Section 21 Is Gone
+Section 21 Is Gone (and “break clauses” won’t save it)

 This is the headline change everyone’s been talking about.

-No-fault evictions are no longer allowed.
+From 1 May 2026, landlords cannot serve a Section 21 notice (even if the tenancy agreement says they can).
+Instead, landlords must use Section 8 with a valid legal ground and, if needed, obtain a court possession order.
 Landlords now need a valid, legally defined reason to regain possession – whether that’s selling, moving in, or tenant-related issues like arrears.

 There’s still a route to possession, it’s just more formal and more evidence-based.